termehs/multigraphr/README.md

 a simple or composite hypothesis.

-Probability distributions of test statistics, summary of tests, moments of tests statistics. adjusted test statistics, critical values, significance level according to asymptotic distribution, and power of tests are given.
+Probability distributions of test statistics, summary of tests, moments of tests statistics, adjusted test statistics, critical values, significance level according to asymptotic distribution, and power of tests are given.